 Learning to be consistent, as with most parenting principles, is a difficult lesson.
 But once you learn how to be consistent, you’ll be amazed at the difference in your kids.

-It takes the pressure off parents to discipline because kids will learn consequences naturally (obviously, it’s still the parent’s job to keep the kids safe, so letting your child run in the street probably isn’t recommended as a natural consequence).
+It takes the pressure off parents to discipline because kids will learn consequences naturally (obviously, it’s still the parent’s job to keep kids safe, so letting your child run in the street probably isn’t recommended as a natural consequence).

 It’s ok to be upset when the kids break your favorite coffee mug, and Love and Logic helps you to see when it’s appropriate to show anger and when the kids need to learn from their mistakes.

 Motherhood is an emotional experience, and sometimes it’s hard to control your temper, even if you’ve never had a “temper problem” before.

 I’ll admit – I have days when this is more of a struggle than others, but I love the refreshingly honest way that this course helps you to control your temper and get the kids to manage their frustrations in healthy ways.

 When you bring in the mail or go through your kids’ papers, file, trash, or do something with them immediately.
 Your kitchen counters (and your kids’ teachers) will thank you.

 When you’re throwing last night’s leftovers in a thermos for your son’s lunch or frantically trying to find your daughter’s shoes in the morning, love is probably the last thing you’re projecting.